 Eduardo Paolozzi was a visiting professor in ceramics at the time and he told me he had created all of his designs for Tottenham Court Road station using photocopies pasted onto cardboard models. he said he’d done a lot of the work at home on his kitchen table using scissors and glue.
 Such a simple technique!
 This gave me the courage to work in collage.
-I photocopied the architects' plans, made some models like Eduardo's, and set to work.
+I photocopied the architects' plans, made some cardboard models like Eduardo's, and set to work.

 I had just come back from Greece and Italy, on a Royal Society of Arts Bursary. the trompe-l’oeil effect of some of the murals at Pompeii had fascinated me.